getcarina/getcarina.com/landing-pages/2016-05-25-carina-contest.md

      * Screenshot
      * "I did it" painted on the side of a cow that you ride by front of the booth

-1. We'll give you a ticket to be entered into the draw for a Parrot Bebop quadcopter
+1. We'll give you a ticket to be entered into the draw for a Parrot Bebop Quadcopter
- * The drawing is on Tuesday, May 31st at 4:15 pm
+ * The drawing is on Tuesday, June 21st at 3:20 pm
  * You must be present to win

 ![Parrot Bebop quadcopter]({% asset_path contest/bebop.jpg %})